Blueshoe/website/content/blog/vuejs-error-tracking-with-sentry.md

 :::
 :::GlobalBlock{.ol-decimal .mb-5}
 1. We use Github Action’s 'matrix' keyword to use the same job template for multiple environment builds.
-2. We log in [to quay.io](http://quay.io/){.bs-link-blue} which is the service hosting our Docker images.
+2. We log in <a href="http://quay.io/" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">to quay.io</a> which is the service hosting our Docker images.
 3. Secret and Arguments are passed via 'docker/build-push-action@v2'.
 :::